-24.1 Part 9 of the Act sets out the position in relation to temporary use notices.
+- 23.1 Part 9 of the Act sets out the position in relation to temporary use notices.
 These allow the use of premises for gambling where there is no premises licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Premises that might be suitable for a temporary use notice would include hotels, conference centres, and sporting venues.

-- There are a number of statutory limits as regards temporary use notices.
+Premises that might be suitable for a temporary use notice would include hotels, conference centres, and sporting venues. - There are a number of statutory limits as regards temporary use notices.
 Gambling Commission Guidance is noted.
-As with "premises", the definition of "a set of premises" will be a question of fact in the particular circumstances of each notice that is given. - 24.3 We will apply the Gambling Commission Guidance which states: "In the Act "premises" is defined as including "any place".
+As with "premises", the definition of "a set of premises" will be a question of fact in the particular circumstances of each notice that is given. - 23.3 We will apply the Gambling Commission Guidance which states: "In the Act "premises" is defined as including "any place".
 In considering whether a place falls within the definition of "a set of premises", licensing authorities will need to look at, amongst other things, the ownership/occupation and control of the premises.
 A large exhibition centre, for example, would be likely to come within the definition as it is properly one premises, and should not be granted a temporary use notice for 21 days in respect of each of its exhibition halls.
 But in relation to other covered areas, such as shopping centres, the licensing authority will need to consider whether different units are in fact different "sets of premises", given that they may be occupied and controlled by different people.
-This is a new permission and licensing authorities should be ready to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises."
-In our consideration of Temporary Use Notice applications.

-25. Occasional Use Notices:
+24. Occasional Use Notices: